 The greatest support for ALMs invariably comes from the ALM community and other lay ministers.
 ALMs have their own private Facebook group for sharing information, support and advice but are strongly encouraged to form their own networks of support.

 Local Ministry Officer

-The Local Ministry Officer is the main point of contact at St John's House for any issues relating to ALM.
-They are also there to support an ALMs incumbent and parish.
+The Local Ministry Officer is the main point of contact at Church House for any issues relating to ALM.
+They are there to support not only ALMs but also the incumbents and parishes.